-Each time you get paid, you save part of your salary into your pension pot.\ On top of this, your employer also makes a contribution.
-When it comes to your own contribution as your employer runs a salary exchange arrangement they will make payments on your behalf.
-This means you don't pay tax on your contribution, and you'll get even more in the form of National Insurance savings.
-If you're not using salary exchange your contribution is taken from your salary after you pay tax - but the Government will add basic rate tax deduction to your contribution - this saving is called tax relief.
-Contact your employer for more information.
+Each time you get paid, you save part of your salary into your pension pot.\ On top of this, Boston Scientific Ltd also makes a contribution.
+When it comes to your own contribution it is taken from your salary after you pay tax - but the Government will add basic rate tax deduction to your contribution - this saving is called tax relief.
+Contact Boston Scientific Ltd for more information.
 All of this makes up the total amount going into your pension pot each month.
-Details of the contribution rates can be found on page 13.
+Boston Scientific Ltd can provide details of the contribution rates.

 \Depending on your personal circumstances, this may not apply to you.
-Please check with your employer if you're unsure.
+Please check with Boston Scientific Ltd if you're unsure.